History of newspaper publishing: Dutch Republic

 One of the most distinctive features of Dutch 'corantos' is their format.
 It was in corantos that the highly illustrated German title page was replaced with a heading on the upper first page of the publication: the masthead, common in today's periodicals.
 In line with this more sober page layout, corantos show an optimal use of space for text.
 Dutch corantos had two text columns, which covered almost the whole page, unlike the previous German papers, which adopted a single text column with book-like margins.
 The more economical use of space is also reflected in the minimal indications of paragraphs and the absence of completely blank lines.
 Different messages were only highlighted with a heading in a slightly bigger type, which usually included the city or country from which the news had come down to the publisher.
-A final novel feature of the format of corantos was their size: they were the first newspapers to be issued in folio, instead of halfsheet.
-An example of a coranto in this format, besides the already mentioned Courante uyt Italien, Duytslandt, &c., is the Opregte Haarlemsche Courant.
+Another feature of the format of corantos was their size: they were the first newspapers to be issued in folio, instead of halfsheet.
+Another example of a coranto in this format, besides the Courante uyt Italien, Duytslandt, &c., is the Opregte Haarlemsche Courant.
 This Haarlem-based newspaper was first published in 1656 by Abraham Casteleyn and his wife Margaretha van Bancken, and still exists today, albeit in a tabloid format, rather than in the original folio.